 The package costs $1,709, including tax, for most of early 2013.
 There were significant restrictions, including blackout dates around spring break, Easter and Memorial Day (but not Presidents Day), and the stay had to happen on a Sunday through Thursday to qualify for that low rate â€“ weekend nights were more expensive.

-- $57.47 for Breakfast at Three Broomsticks, including tax
+- $120.90 for breakfast for four at The Three Broomsticks and Leaky Cauldron, including tax

 The total cost if you bought each component separately is $1,781.26, a saving of almost $75 off the online package.
 You can still reserve breakfast in the Wizarding World through your hotel's ticket desk even without a package.
 Universal’s price for the breakfast is $15.99 per adult and $12.39 per child, so it’s easy enough to figure out what it costs.
 And you can always have lunch at The Three Broomsticks too, with the money you’ll save by buying each item separately.

 While it won't save you money, there are a few reasons why you might still want to book a Universal Orlando Vacations package.
 The first is if you can't afford to stay on-site, but still want early park admission to the Wizarding World.
 Booking a room at a Universal-area “partner” hotel a part of a package through Universal Orlando Vacations is the only way to get guaranteed early entry to the Harry Potter attractions, other than staying in a Loews resort.